yur-spiridonov/Benchmark_Hardware-vs-NPAt-/README.md

 **Warm-up.** One full Z-iteration run is executed before measurement to bring code and data into L1/L2 cache.

 **Output verification.** The final sum is printed with 50 significant decimal digits.
-This value is compared bit-for-bit against the NPAt Pathway 1 result to confirm IEEE 754 correctness.
+This value is compared bit-for-bit against the NPAt-algorithm result to confirm IEEE 754 correctness.

 ---